Christine Blower, Baroness Blower: Politics

 Blower was a Labour member until the early 1990s.
 In 1982, she stood as a Labour candidate for East Putney ward on Wandsworth Council, but was not elected, with the three seats being held by the Conservative Party; one of the winning Conservatives whom Blower stood against was future MP Christopher Chope.

 Speaking before the May 1997 general election, she distanced herself from Labour leader Tony Blair's New Labour rebranding of the party.
 Two years later, she told a journalist that she was "to the left of old Labour" and confirmed that she had no affiliation to any political party or group.
 However, in 2000, she was a member of the London Socialist Alliance, ahead of the Greater London Assembly Elections.
 She said at the time that it "was formed to prevent disillusionment with Labour giving a new birth to the far right as it did in the 1970s".
 At this election, she ran for election as the party candidate in West Central and on the multi-member party list system; she was unsuccessful on both.

 In March 2016, ahead of her departure as general secretary of the NUT, Blower announced that she would be joining the Labour Party "led by Jeremy Corbyn, to fight for the better world we know is possible".
 She was shortlisted for the post of Labour's general secretary in 2018, but the role instead went to her opponent, fellow trade unionist Jennie Formby.

 Blower was nominated for a life peerage in the 2019 Prime Minister's Resignation Honours.
 She was created Baroness Blower, of Starch Green in the London Borough of Hammersmith and Fulham, on 15 October 2019.
 As a Labour peer, she has sat in the House of Lords since 4 November 2019.

+On 13 October 2020, Blower was appointed as a Director of the Peace & Justice Project, which was created by suspended Labour MP and former leader of the Labour Party Jeremy Corbyn.
+In 17 January 2021, Blower appeared as a featured panellist at the launch of the Peace & Justice Project.
+On 27 March 2023 she resigned as a Director.